as part of an airshow weekend 1st - 3rd July

 The inaugural Teignmouth airshow in 2019 was part of a family weekend of entertainment, including the flying displays on the Saturday, a major music event featuring local bands on the Friday and a Family Fun Day on the Sunday.
-It is not yet known whether the format for 2020 will be the same.
+It is not yet known for certain whether the format for 2020 will be the same.

 The Royal Air Force were very supportive in 2019, allocating the Eurofighter Typhoon, RAF Falcons and a Spitfire from the BBMF.
 Unfortunately, the Falcons were unable to participate after all, because the available landing area was not sufficient.

 The other flying displays were The Blades, Will Greenwood's Yak 3 and Corinne Dennis in a Pitts Special, flying as 'Twirlybatics Aerobatic Flying Displays'.